-Common Insulin Pump Issues You May Encounter
+Insulin Pump Issues

-- Requirement to Align with Plan Criteria – If you are not currently using an insulin pump, insurance companies will usually require you to meet certain criteria before they will cover the cost of an insulin pump.
+- Requirement to align with plan criteria – If you are not currently using an insulin pump, insurance companies will usually require you to meet certain criteria before they will cover the cost of an insulin pump.
 This may involve your doctor completing a prior authorization (PA) or precertification form, which will include evidence of medical necessity for an insulin pump: the frequency of testing needed or your hemoglobin A1C (HbA1C) levels.
 See Section 2 for more information.
-In addition, insurance companies may require that for some types of pumps, like the new artificial pancreas systems, patients must use a pump without an advanced feature for a period of time before switching to the more complex or advanced pump.
-In this case, your doctor may need to provide details of your previous pump use prior to you receiving coverage.
+In addition, insurance companies may require that for some types of insulin pumps, like the artificial pancreas system pumps, patients must use a pump without an advanced feature for a period of time before switching to the more complex or advanced pump.
+In this case, your doctor may need to provide details of your previous insulin pump use prior to you receiving coverage.
 Insulin pumps are covered under a special section of your insurance plan known as the durable medical equipment section.
 Be sure to check this section to ensure you meet the criteria needed to get coverage, and to see if there are any specific brands that are covered.
 If you are at all unsure of how your pump is covered, call your insurance company to ask for clarification.

 The company that makes your insulin pump may also be able to help you navigate any insurance difficulties you encounter.
 Calling the main customer service number (usually printed on the back of the insulin pump) can connect you with a person that is familiar with your account and insurance provider.
 See Help with Your Diabetes Prescription and Insulin Costs for more information.

-Common Continuous Glucose Monitor (CGM) Insurance Issues You May Encounter
+Continuous Glucose Monitor (CGM) Issues

-- Requirement to Align with Plan Criteria – Similar to insulin pumps, if you are not currently using a CGM but want it to be covered, you may need to meet certain criteria.
+- Requirement to align with plan criteria – Similar to insulin pumps, if you are not currently using a CGM but want it to be covered, you may need to meet certain criteria.
 This could include a prior authorization or precertification.
 When you make a request, it is helpful to include evidence of medical necessity for a CGM.
 Highlighting frequency of testing or meeting certain HbA1c levels may help your request be successful.
 See Section 2 for more information

-- CGM Supplies – Coverage and costs can vary for CGMs and associated sensors included in your insurance plan.
+- CGM supplies – Coverage and costs can vary for CGMs and associated sensors included in your insurance plan.
 Many plans allow you to order from the manufacturer or distributor, but not all do.
 These details can be found under either the durable medical equipment section or the pharmacy benefit in your plan policy document.